Championship for athletes with disabilities - using robotic assistive devices

 A world premiere

-On Saturday, 8 October 2016 ETH Zurich organised the very first Cybathlon!
+In 2016, ETH Zurich organised the very first Cybathlon.
 Individuals with physical disabilities competed side by side in six demanding disciplines, using the latest assistive technologies.

 The audience could watch the athletes as they tackled flights of stairs in the new wheel chairs and proved their speed and skill using the most up-to-date modern prostheses.
 The various races tested how the competitors cope with specific challenges and activities from everyday life.
 There were races for athletes with powered arm and leg prostheses, for those wearing a robotic exoskeleton, and for powered wheelchairs.
 There was also a race for cyclists using electrical muscle stimulation, and even a brain-computer interface race.